hmcts/ops-runbooks/oncall/README.md

 ssh devops@idam-bastion.platform.hmcts.net
 ```

-**Note:** In the event of an emergency, ou can bypass the first bastion server from Step 5 by adding your home IP addess to the NSG (core-infra-idam-prod2-jumpbox-nsg).
+**Note:** In the event of an emergency, you can bypass the first bastion server from Step 5 by adding your home IP addess to the NSG (core-infra-idam-prod2-jumpbox-nsg).
 You will find the public IP attached to idam-prod2-jumpbox VM in Azure.

 **Note:** there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
 Local IP is: 10.106.79.4